brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 2/Ephesians 2 18 bht.md

 2. "It was necessary, therefore, to explain the true nature of evangelical peace, which is widely different from a stupefied conscience, from false confidence, from proud boasting, from ignorance of our own wretchedness."
 3. "It is a settled composure, which leads us not to dread, but to desire and seek, the face of God."

+### Philip Schaff:
+1. "'Through Him,' which is more than 'through His blood,' is the emphatic phrase."
+2. "The primary sense of the word is 'introduction;'"
+3. "The prepositions are aptly chosen, to discriminate the respective economical relations of the Persons of the Godhead in our salvation."

 ### Archibald T. Robertson:
 1. "Through him (δι' αυτου).
 Christ."
 2. "Our access (την προσαγωγην).
 The approach, the introduction as in Romans 5:2."